 A grammar contains various named regex.
 Regex names may be constructed the same as subroutine names or method names.
-While regex names are completely up to the grammar writer, a rule named TOP will, by default, be invoked when the .parse() method is executed on a grammar.
-The above call to JSON::Tiny::Grammar.parse(\$tester) starts by attempting to match the regex named TOP to the string \$tester.
+While regex names are completely up to the grammar writer, a regex named TOP will, by default, be invoked when the .parse() method is executed on a grammar1.
+So, the call to JSON::Tiny::Grammar.parse(\$tester) attempts to match the regex named TOP to the string \$tester.